Sell Like Crazy Book: An Honest Review

 The ad would go to a landing page with a PDF download containing ‘tipoffs your partner may be cheating on you.’

-Firstly, this is going to attract a lot of clicks from people who have no intention of becoming your client.
-And when you’re paying $10+ per click, that will add up very quickly.
+Firstly, this is going to attract a lot of clicks from people who have no intention of becoming your customer.
+And when you’re paying $10+ per click, that can be very costly.

 People go onto Google to search for a solution to their problems.
 And they generally want to find the best solution in the least amount of time.
 They don’t want to waste time evaluating dozens of options or reading a 29 page PDF report..